bennxttw/TETRIS-FAQ/docs/modern.md

 ### Complexity is interesting

-With no speed cap, making very basic decision quickly is more beneficial than making fewer better decisions.
+With no speed cap, making very basic decisions quickly is more beneficial than making fewer better decisions.

 #### What is optimal?